 Manic (426 College Street).
 Noisy and full of hipsters.
 Does great roasts.

 Madelines, Cherry Pie, and Ice Cream (1087 Bathurst Street).
 Great desserts, nice place to sit.

-David’s Tea (Queen Street West).
+David’s Tea (336 Queen Street West, 424 Bloor Street West).
 A great selection of all kinds of tea; helpful staff.
 Not much seating area, better to buy and take away.

 Things to Do

 Royal Ontario Museum (Bloor and Avenue, opposite the department).
 Notable for the controversial architectural addition to the front of the building by Michael Lee-Chin that looks like a glass explosion, and the dinosaurs.
-Free admission to the ROM is available on Tuesdays to students with ID; on Wednesdays from 3:30 pm to 5:30 pm general admission is free; and half-price admission applies to entry after 4:30 pm on Fridays.
+Free admission to the ROM is available on Tuesdays to students with ID; discounted admission applies to entry after 4:30 pm on Fridays.